agentmodels/agentmodels.org/chapters/5a-time-inconsistency.md

 [^inconsistent]: One can think of exponential discounting in a non-relative way by choosing a fixed staring time in the past (e.g. the agent's birth) and discounting everything relative to that.
 This results in an agent with a preference to travel back in time to get higher rewards!

-Any smooth discount function other than an exponential will result in preferences that reverse over time [TODO: cite a good statement and explanation of this result].
+Any smooth discount function other than an exponential will result in preferences that reverse over time refp:strotz1955myopia.
 So it's not so suprising that untutored humans should be subject to such reversals[^reversal].
 Various functional forms for human discounting have been explored in the literature.
 We will describe the *hyperbolic discounting* model refp:ainslie2001breakdown because it is simple and well-studied.
 Any other functional form can easily be substituted into our models.

 [^reversal]: Without computational aids, human representations of discrete and continuous quantities (including durations in time and dollar values) are systematically inaccurate.
-See refp:dehaene.
+See refp:dehaene2011number.

-Hyperbolic and exponential discounting curves are illustrated in Figure 1.
+Hyperbolic and exponential discounting curves are illustrated in Figure 2.
 We plot the discount factor $$D$$ as a function of time $$t$$ in days, with constants $$\delta$$ and $$k$$ controlling the slope of the function.
 In this example, each constant is set to 2.
 The exponential is:

 $$
 D=\frac{1}{\delta^t}